ZettaIO/cachet-client/README.md

 This is only for a test service.
 Cachet can easily be set up locally with docker: https://github.com/CachetHQ/Docker

+Optionally we can run cachet from source: https://github.com/CachetHQ/Docker

+A local setup is also located in the root or the repo (`docker-compose.yaml`).

 You need to set the following environment variables.

 ```bash